A female sitting at the end of a bizarre garden on a spiral landscape. All items in the scene are 3D

 The group will be provided with resources to help with self-reflection and the opportunity to learn and apply some models from transactional analysis (TA).

-Who is a creatives dreamers group for?
+Who is the creative dreamers group for?

 To benefit from this group you will be:

-• Interested in dreams.
+• Curious about dreams.

 • Willing to listen respectfully to the dreams of others.